chrisk2b/Datamodelling-Postgres/README.md

 The can be installed by using the requirements.txt file by using the command `pip install -r requirements.txt`

-ort datetime# How To Use It
- All code is in the Notebook [*Predicting_Car_Prices.ipynb*](https://github.com/chrisk2b/Predicting-Car-Prices/blob/master/notebooks/Predicting_Car_Prices.ipynb).
-Please assure that all dependencies which are mentioned in the section Packages have been installed.
-There is a requirements.txt file in the Repository which contains all relevant dependencies.
-You can install all dependencies from that file using pip via the command: _pip install -r requirements.txt_
- Further, the business questions as well as their answers are contained in *Predicting_Car_Prices.ipynb* in markdown cells.
 # How to use the Repository

  1. open a terminal an execute `python create_tables.py`.
 This will create the postgres database and all relevant tables.
 The database is available under localhost and port  5432.
 Please node that a database with the name studentdb must already be running under localhost.